fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 ---
 layout: post
-title:  "Understanding The Perceptron Algorithm"
+title:  "Understanding The Perceptron Classifier"
 comments: true
 description: "How does Perceptron learns the decision boundary needed to classify the data?, What is the learning Rule and Decision for Peceptron?"